maziac/DeZog/documentation/UnitTests.md

 Obviously a unit test case fails if the checked condition (the TEST_... macros) fails.
 But there are a few other cases when a test case fails:
 - unitTestTimeout: If the test case does not return within this time the test case has failed.
 Default is 1 sec (unit is secs).
 If this is not enough you can change the value (for all test cases) in the launch configuration.
 - breakpoint hit: When a breakpoint is hit the test case has failed.
 This will happen if you for example have memory guard (WPMEM) and the unit test has e.g. written into a guarded memory area.
 This can also happen if you an ASSERTION fails somewhere.
-If in debug mode the test case will also be counted as failed but the code execution also stops at the particular line of code.
+If in debug mode the code execution also stops at the particular line of code.
 So you can directly investigate what happened.
+You will also see the values used in the ASSERTION so you can directly see what went wrong.

+Note: During debug if you continue from a break condition, e.g. an ASSERTION, and reach the end of the unit test, the unit test will be counted as pass.
+If it's run (not debugged) it will, of course, not reach the end and counted as fail.

 # Code Coverage